mariajosematar/mariajosematar/readme.md

 ## 🥅 Goals for 2023
 As I look ahead to 2023, I have set ambitious goals for my professional growth, including:

-Developing my knowledge and expertise in the fields of Machine Learning and AI through continuous learning and practical application.
+I am developing my knowledge and expertise in Machine Learning and AI through continuous learning and practical application.
-Hiring in projects that push the boundaries of innovation, allows me to push my skills to the forefront and make a meaningful impact.
+Hiring in projects that push the boundaries of invention, allows me to go my skills to the forefront and make a meaningful impact.

 ## 🌱 Noteworthy Projects: